jschuster/-jschuster.github.io/_posts/2021/2021-11-05-android-studio-emulator-with-parameters.md

 There you will find a lot of useful parameters documented.
 However, the problem is that you have to start the emulator from the terminal to specify the parameters along with the command line.
 Android Studio does not provide a way to pass some parameters, and it is cumbersome to say the least to always start the emulator from the terminal and then use it from Android Studio.

 {: .notice--info}
-**Note:** In Arctic Fox and before, the Android Studio emulator was launched as a separate application.
+**Info:** In Arctic Fox and before, the Android Studio emulator was launched as a separate application.
 It respected at least some of the parameters like `export QEMU_AUDIO_DRV=none` that were set in the `.zshrc`.
 With Bumblebee, the parameters set in the `.zshrc` do not work at all when you use the emulator embedded in Android Studio.

 But since 2018 there is a [hidden feature](https://github.com/JetBrains/android/commit/dd839c9436e425381256cb2e984305c09a7fbbd9)  to set custom parameters for emulators in Android Studio.
 So it is quite easy to set an environment variable `studio.emu.params` to provide parameters to the emulator on startup via Android Studio - at least for Windows and Linux users - most Mac users will have a hard time setting an environment variable with dots in the name via the often mentioned `.zshrc`.